josh-perry/love-cookbook/content/guides/fundamentals/functions.md

 > So in the example above we <ins>pass</ins> the <ins>argument</ins> `"whale"`, `"bear"`, and `"tiger"`.

 ## Return

+{% abstract "A return-statement ends the execution of a function, and allows you to return a value for the function-call." %}

 Functions can **return** a value.
 This means that, upon calling the function, it will give us a value back.